StarRocks/starrocks/docs/data_source/catalog/hive_catalog.md

 A Hive catalog is a kind of external catalog that enables you to query data from Apache Hive™ without ingestion.

-Also, you can directly transform and load data from Hive based on this Hive catalog.
+Also, you can directly transform and load data from Hive by using [INSERT INTO](../../../docs/sql-reference/sql-statements/data-manipulation/insert.md) based on Hive catalogs.
+StarRocks supports Hive catalogs from v2.4 onwards.

 To ensure successful SQL workloads on your Hive cluster, your StarRocks cluster needs to integrate with two important components: